Philippines country profile

 2014 - The MILF rebel group signs a peace deal with the government, ending one of Asia's longest and deadliest conflicts.

-2017 - Islamic State-linked militants attack the city of Marawi in Mindanao.
+2017 - Islamic State jihadists attack the city of Marawi in Mindanao.

+2022 - Ferdinand Marcos Jr, son of the previous dictator, is elected president.